-- 2.1 Pembrey Burrows are located at the southern side of the Gwendraeth Estuary In the eastern part of Carmarthen Bay.
-The Pembrey Burrows dune system commences in the north at Tywyn Point and extends southwards along the coast before terminating at the town of Burry Port.
-Pembrey Airfield is located approximately 2km to the east of the Burrows, with Pembrey Forest located immediately adjacent and Pembrey Country Park located at the southern end of the dunes.
-A swathe of sea buckthorn has colonised the entire dune system running parallel with Cefn Sidan Sands (Figure 2).
-Natural Resources Wales (NRW) intends to remove the sea buckthorn to enable the regeneration of the dunes to grassland habitat. - 2.2 Pembrey Forest is owned and managed by NRW and is bordered by the MOD Pembrey Sands Firing Range in the northwest and Pembrey Country Park to the south.
+- 2.1 The Pembrey Burrows dune system is located at the southern side of the Gwendraeth Estuary In the eastern part of Carmarthen Bay.
+The dunes commence in the north at Tywyn Point and extend c.1.25km southwards along the coast, terminating at the town of Burry Port.
+Pembrey Airfield (opened in March 1939) is located approximately 2km to the east of the Burrows.
+Pembrey Forest is immediately south-west of the airfield while Pembrey Country Park is at the south-eastern end of the dunes.
+A swathe of non-native sea buckthorn has colonised the entire dune system running parallel with Cefn Sidan Sands (Figure 2).
+Natural Resources Wales (NRW) intends to remove the sea buckthorn to enable the regeneration of the dunes to grassland habitat. - 2.2 Pembrey Forest is owned and managed by NRW and is bordered to the northwest by the MOD Pembrey Sands Firing Range and to the south-east by Pembrey Country Park.
 The dunes in the latter area are owned by Carmarthenshire County Council. - 2.3 The northern and southernmost ends of the Pembrey Burrows dune system fall within the Carmarthen Bay Dunes Special Area of Conservation (SAC), and the entire system is encompassed by the Pembrey Coast SSSI (ref 509).
-In 2014 Pembrey Burrows was subject to a geomorphological appraisal undertaken on behalf of Natural Resources Wales (Pye and Blott 2014).
-The morphology of the beach at Tywyn Point and the south-eastern end of the Pembrey dunes have been closely monitored since 1998.
-The monitoring data reveals up to 170m of frontal dune erosion at Tywyn Point, but no net change near the Air Weapons Range control tower, between 1998 and 2013.
-However, the study also reveals around 40m of dune erosion immediately south of the rock armour at the control tower since 1998.
-Furthermore, the study notes the vulnerability of the dunes to storm erosion, citing between 5m and 15m of erosion of the dune frontage, and consequent dune cliffing, following the winter storms of 2013/14. - 2.4 The underlying solid geology of this area is the Bishopstone Mudstone Formation- comprised of mudstone, siltstone and sandstone; sedimentary bedrock formed approximately 313 to 326 million years ago during the Carboniferous period.
-The superficial geology is one of windblown sand (BGS nd.)..
-The geomorphological assessment undertaken by Pye and Blott (2014), states that the Pembrey Dune system formed over the last 12,000 years during the Late Flandrian (Post-glacial) period.
-However, the core area of the dune system is less than 500 years old, whilst the major dunecapped barrier spits at either end of the system have developed within the past 130 years. - 2.5 Following late nineteenth-century efforts to control blowing sand and dune migration, large scale planting of conifers on the dunes was initiated by the Forestry Commission during the middle twentieth century.
-This planting began in 1929 and continued until 1954.
-The conifers largely occupy the centre of the dune system, namely Pembrey Forest, whilst the northern and southern ends of the dune system have largely experienced encroachment by scrub, grasses and sea buckthorn.
-Where active sand accretion exists, largely at the terminal ends of the dune system, it is possible to find areas of bare sand and mobile dunes (Pye and Blott ibid.).
+In 2014, Pembrey Burrows was subject to a geomorphological appraisal undertaken on behalf of Natural Resources Wales (Pye & Blott 2014).
+The morphology of the beach at Tywyn Point and the south-eastern end of the Pembrey dunes has been closely monitored since 1998.
+The monitoring data have revealed up to 170m of frontal dune erosion between 1998 and 2013 at Tywyn Point, but no net change near the Air Weapons Range control tower.
+However, the study has also revealed around 40m of dune erosion immediately south of the rock armour at the control tower since 1998.
+Furthermore, the study notes the vulnerability of the dunes to storm erosion, citing between 5m and 15m of erosion of the dune frontage, and consequent dune cliffing, following the winter storms of 2013/14 (Pye and Blott 2014, 7-8). - 2.4 The underlying solid geology of the area is the Bishopstone Mudstone Formation; sedimentary mudstone, siltstone and sandstone bedrock formed approximately 313 to 326 million years ago during the Carboniferous period.
+The superficial geology is windblown sand (BGS online).
+The recent geomorphological assessment notes that the Pembrey Dune system formed over the last 12,000 years, during the Late Flandrian (Post-glacial) period.
+However, the core area of the dune system is less than 500 years old, whilst the major dune-capped barrier spits at either end of the system have developed within the past 130 years (Pye & Blott 2014, 5-8). - 2.5 Following late nineteenth-century efforts to control blowing sand and dune migration, large scale planting of conifers on the dunes was initiated by the Forestry Commission.
+Planting began in 1929 and continued until 1954.
+The conifers (Pembrey Forest) occupy the centre of the dune system whilst the northern and southern ends of the dune system have experienced encroachment by scrub, grasses and sea buckthorn, the latter also introduced by the Forestry Commission.
+Where active sand accretion exists, largely at the terminal ends of the dune system, it is possible to find areas of bare sand and mobile dunes (Pye and Blott 2014, 8-11).